Skip advert

 Advertisement

 As with most superminis, the Peugeot 208 is best suited to urban commutes and shorter journeys.
-With this in mind, it’s probably the petrol models that will suit you best.
-They’re cheaper to buy and economical enough and make good sense as an overall package.
+With this in mind, the petrol models will probably suit you best.
+They’re cheaper and economical enough to make good sense as an overall package.

 Advertisement - Article continues below

-The mild-hybrid models will be more popular with company car drivers due to lower emissions and, therefore, reduced Benefit-in-Kind (BIK) company car tax costs.
+The mild-hybrid models will be more popular with company car drivers due to lower emissions and reduced Benefit-in-Kind (BIK) company car tax costs.
 However, the hybrid Toyota Yaris has even lower emissions of 92g/km, potentially saving you more money.

 Electric range, battery and charging